geosolutions-it/MapStore2/docs/developer-guide/plugins-howto.md

 Note: to enable a plugin you need to do two things:
  - require it in the plugins.js file
- - configure it in localConfig.json is required. (just remove the Plugins suffix here) If one is missing, the plugin won't appear.
+ - configure it in localConfig.json (remove the Plugins suffix here) If one is missing, the plugin won't appear.
 To globally remove a plugin from your project the preferred way is removing it from plugins.js, because this will reduce the global javascript size of your application.